endpointservices/mps3/docs/JSON_merge_patch.md

 ### Ordered Logs can be replayed multiple times

-Because patches are idempotent (in contrast to addition), you can apply the same set of patches multiple times.
+Because patches are idempotent, you can apply the same set of patches multiple times.

 ```
 fold({}, patches) = fold(fold({}, patches), patches)